emiyl/dumpling-classic/README.md

 - Dumps the entire decrypted nand
   - This can take a very long time

+## Troubleshooting

+- A user reported that dumpling would freeze mid-dump.
+This was caused by a bad SD card.
+Ensure it's formatted properly before dumping.

 ## To-do

 1. Support dumping of `otp.bin` and `seeprom.bin`